 In Phoenix, mayoral candidate Kate Gallego was once considered the underdog by political watchers.
 Now she’s the woman to beat.
 How did she manage it?

 Well, there are a lot of reasons, she’ll tell you.
 There are her credentials (she got an environmental science degree from Harvard) and her vision (she wants to push Phoenix into the Fourth Industrial Revolution).
-But there’s also the fact that, if elected, she’d be Phoenix’s first woman mayor.
+But there’s also the fact that, if elected, she’d be Phoenix’s second woman mayor.
 “None of the ten largest cities have a female elected mayor,” she said.
 “There are a lot of people who would love to see more balance.”

 After the former city councilor announced her run in October, political pundits identified Daniel Valenzuela as the front-runner, endorsed by three former mayors and sports mogul Jerry Colangelo.
 But by August, Gallego had out-raised not only Valenzuela, but all five of her competitors combined.
 The rapid ascent has inspired stupefied op-eds: “Kate Gallego wasn't supposed to be this far ahead in the Phoenix mayor race.
 How did she raise $1 million?”